Albanoi: Ancient and medieval literature

-John of Nikiû (7th century), a Coptic bishop mentions in the French translation of a manuscript titled Chronicle that barbarians, foreign peoples and Illyrians, ravaged the cities of the Christians and took the inhabitants alive in the Byzantine Empire.
-Hermann Zotenberg who translated the Chronicle from Geʽez to French rendered with the term Illyrians, a term which in the original manuscript corresponded to Alwerikon.
-Alwerikon in the Byzantine Greek translation of the Chronicle corresponded to the term Albani(k/t)on (genitive of Albanitai).
-Constantine Sathas (1842-1912) who first recorded the discrepancy between different translations considered the mention of Alwerikon an attestation of the same population as the Illyrian Albanoi.
+John of Nikiû (7th century), a Coptic bishop mentions in the French translation of a manuscript titled Chronicle that "barbarians, foreign peoples and Illyrians, ravaged the cities of the Christians and took the inhabitants alive" in the Byzantine Empire.
+Hermann Zotenberg who translated the chronicle from Geʽez to French rendered with the term Illyrians, a term which in the original manuscript corresponded to Alwerikon.
+Alwerikon in the Byzantine Greek translation of the chronicle corresponded to the term Albani(k/t)on (genitive of Albanitai).
+Constantine Sathas (1842–1912) who first recorded the discrepancy between different translations considered the mention of Alwerikon an attestation of the same population as the Illyrian Albanoi.

-Michael Attaleiates (1022-1080) mentions the term Albanoi twice and the term Arbanitai once.
-The term Albanoi is used first to describe the groups which rebelled in southern Italy and Sicily against the Byzantines in 1038-40.
+Michael Attaleiates (1022–1080) mentions the term Albanoi twice and the term Arbanitai once.
+The term Albanoi is used first to describe the groups which rebelled in southern Italy and Sicily against the Byzantines in 1038–1040.
 The second use of the term Albanoi is related to groups which supported the revolt of George Maniakes in 1042 and marched with him throughout the Balkans against the Byzantine capital, Constantinople.
-The term Arvanitai is used to describe a revolt of Bulgarians (Boulgaroi) and Arbanitai in the theme of Dyrrhachium in 1078-79.
+The term Arvanitai is used to describe a revolt of Bulgarians (Boulgaroi) and Arbanitai in the theme of Dyrrhachium in 1078–79.
 It is generally accepted that Arbanitai refers to the ethnonym of medieval Albanians.
 As such, it is considered to be the first attestation of Albanians as an ethnic group in Byzantine historiography.
-The use of the term Albanoi in 1038-49 and 1042 as an ethnonym related to Albanians have been a subject of debate.
-In what has been termed the "Vranoussi-Ducellier debate", Alain Ducellier proposed that both uses of the term referred to medieval Albanians.
-Era Vranoussi counter-suggested that the first use referred to Normans, while the second didn't have an ethnic connotation necessarily and could be a reference to the Normans as "foreigners" (aubain) in Epirus which Maniakes and his army traversed.
+The use of the term Albanoi in 1038–1049 and 1042 as an ethnonym related to Albanians have been a subject of debate.
+In what has been termed the Vranoussi–Ducellier debate, Alain Ducellier proposed that both uses of the term referred to medieval Albanians.
+Era Vranoussi counter-suggested that the first use referred to Normans, while the second did not necessarily have an ethnic connotation, and could be a reference to the Normans as foreigners (aubain) in Epirus, which Maniakes and his army traversed.
 This debate has never been resolved.
 A newer synthesis about the second use of the term Albanoi by Pëllumb Xhufi suggests that the term Albanoi may have referred to Albanians of the specific district of Arbanon, while Arbanitai to Albanians in general regardless of the specific region they inhabited.
 From thereon, in the next centuries, the term Albanoi is used extensively as the ethnonym for medieval Albanians in Byzantine literature.
 Albanoi is the formal term for Albanians in modern Greek and until the 20th century it was used interchangeably with the term Arbanitai, which now in Greek refers exclusively to Arvanites.
-These names reflect the Albanian endonym Arbër/n + esh which itself derives from the same root as the name of the Albanoi.
+These names reflect the Albanian endonym Arbëresh which itself derives from the same root as the name of the Albanoi.